-To cascade the Project Brief to all potential project delivery stakeholders, to assess the suitability of potential partner organisations and their representatives for effective project collaboration and to establish the foundations for forward working relationships for the project.
+To cascade the Project Brief to all potential project delivery stakeholders, to assess the suitability of potential partner organisations and their representatives for effective project collaboration, to discuss project goals and to establish the foundations for forward working relationships for the project.

-Senior management and project delivery representatives from all potential project service contractors, subcontractors and supply chain partners should be invited to the Stakeholder Management Conference.
-Invitations to organisations for representative attendance should be based on lead entity 'pre-screening' of organisations in each required project service / support category to identify those demonstrating values that are best fit with the required values and the integrated team working and culture that are targeted (see also Collaboration Toolkit Phase 1; Step 1.2 - Undertake Collaborative Assessment and Establish Enabling Climate).
+Senior management and principal project delivery representatives from all potential project service contractors, subcontractors and supply chain partners should be invited to the Stakeholder Management Conference.
+Invitations to organisations for representative attendance should be based on lead entity 'pre-screening' of organisations in each required project service / support category to identify those demonstrating values that are 'best fit' with the required values of the integrated team working and culture that are targeted (see also Collaboration Toolkit Phase 1; Step 1.2 - Undertake Collaborative Assessment and Establish Enabling Climate).

-The Stakeholder Management Conference event should be carefully designed and facilitated to enable the development of a series of aligned project goal statements that will achieve the Project Brief.
+The Stakeholder Management Conference need not be an elaborate and costly event but should be carefully designed and facilitated to enable the development of a series of aligned project goal statements that will achieve the Project Brief.

-The event design should also include workshop exercises aimed at building inter-organisational and inter-personal trust (see also Collaboration Toolkit Phase 1; Step 1.4 - Establish Foundations for Stakeholder Trust) and to demonstrate the benefits to the project and associated stakeholders of a collaborative working approach.
-As already openly communicated by the Lead Entity within prior formal communication and as part of the market enquiry, the event design should provide for the objective assessment of Stakeholder Management Conference participants (potential project partner organisations and their representatives) in terms of their suitability to support the collaborative project strategy.
-This assessment of participants can be part of the behavioural assessment element of the Partner Selection Process (see also Collaboration Toolkit Phase 1; Step 1.6 - Partner Selection Process) for which a separate workshop might be designed as part of the overall engagement and selection process.
+The event design should include workshop exercises aimed at building inter-organisational and inter-personal trust

+(see also Collaboration Toolkit Phase 1; Step 1.4 - Establish Foundations for Stakeholder Trust) and to demonstrate the benefits to the project and associated stakeholders of a collaborative working approach.
+As already openly communicated by the Project Lead Entity within prior formal communication and as part of the market enquiry, the event design should provide for the objective assessment of Stakeholder Management Conference participants (potential project partner organisations and their representatives) in terms of their suitability to support the collaborative project strategy.

 The production of a first draft Project Behavioural Charter as a key deliverable should be an aim of the Stakeholder Management Conference event (see also Collaboration Toolkit Phase 1; Step 1.5 - Establish a Collaboration Plan and Project Behavioural Charter).

 As part of the initial Stakeholder Management Conference agenda, the forum should consider (in the context of the project schedule and timing of lifecycle phases) the required frequency of Periodic Project (Collaboration) Reviews.
 Such Periodic Project (Collaboration) Reviews are aimed at ensuring that the project collaboration strategy is being progressively achieved (i.e. focus is on collaboration rather than physical progress / status as with Project Management Reviews).
-Whilst Periodic Project (Collaboration) Reviews might be combined with the agenda for conventional Project (Progress) Reviews, it must be recognised that checking in on the effectiveness of the project collaboration strategy may need the involvement and participation of other stakeholders who are not members of the project team.

 Project Management Planning for projects which adopt collaborative project strategies require a number of additional sections within the overall plan content.
-The Project Collaboration and Collaborative Relationship Management Plans should be addressed during Periodic Project Reviews and these plan sections revised and updated accordingly (see also Collaboration Toolkit Phase 1; Step 1.5 - Establish a Collaboration Plan and Project Behavioural Charter).
+Project Collaboration and Relationship Management Plans should be addressed during Periodic Project Reviews and these plan sections revised and updated accordingly (see also Collaboration Toolkit Phase 1; Step 1.5 - Establish a Collaboration Plan and Project Behavioural Charter).